shrh18/Big-Data-News-Recommender/README.md

 ### Check Topics Creation

-Go to Kafka UI to check the topics creation
+Go to Kafka UI to check the topic creation

 Kafka UI is accessible via [localhost:7070](http://localhost:7070).